cspwcspw/ESP32_Footswitches/README.md

 Typically they are used in photocopiers to detect paper.
 So provided your shoe soles are white, you should be fine.

-I await some stomp-box switches that I bought for less than $2 each.
+I await some stomp-box switches that I bought for less than $2 each, and I might have a go at "Version 3".

 ![stompSwitches](Images/stomp_switches.png "Stomp Switches")

-So all in all, $20 with the logic of an ESP32 gave me a fun little project that enables foot switch control of the features on my amp
+So all in all, $20 with the logic of an ESP32 gave me a fun project that enables foot switch control of the features on my amp
 (and is extensible to do even more in future) at a fraction of the cost of buying the recommended accessories.

-*Last Revision 27 September 2019*
+*Last Revision 30 September 2019*
 mailto:cspwcspw@gmail.com